Find answers to the top frequently asked questions.

 - How often should I meet with my advisor?
 Students may meet with an advisor every semester.
 However, it is highly recommended that you touch base with an advisor at least once a year.
 If you are experiencing academic difficulty or need to talk to someone about other issues, please schedule an appointment as soon as possible.

 - Am I required to see an advisor?
-Advisement is mandatory for all first-time freshmen, second semester freshmen, EOP students, new transfer admits, students on probation, and those disqualified students on an Academic Performance Agreement (APA).
+Advisement is mandatory for all first-time freshmen, EOP students, students on academic notice, and previously disqualified students who have been readmitted and on an Academic Performance Agreement (APA).
+Although not required, advisement is highly suggested for new transfer admits.

 - I was academically disqualified from CSUN.
 How do I make an appointment to see an academic advisor?
 The Academic Disqualification Online Workshop is designed to provide previously disqualified students with general information about university policies and how to become more successful academically.
 To access the workshop, please visit the Nazarian College Online Workshops.
-After completing of the the online workshop, please call us at (818) 677-3537 to schedule your advisement appointment.
+To schedule your academic advisement appointment, please call us at (818) 677-3537 to schedule your advisement appointment.

 - I tried to log into an online workshop through Canvas but I was not successful.
 What do I need to do?
 Canvas only accepts CSUN user IDs which are composed only of letters and sometimes numbers (such as ab12345).
 You cannot use other email addresses or student ID numbers.
 If you are unsure about your username, please contact the IT Help Center or call them at (818) 677-1400.